KopylovVitalik/template/README.md

 --

-#How to use for cloe repo
+#How to use for clone repo

 * `git clone https://github.com/DibssSolutions/template.git new_project_name`
 * set `cd new_project_name`